LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 }
 ```

-It's best to get the values from the elements into a variable declared with `const` rather than `let`.
+In a `for...of` loop, it's best to get the values from the elements into a variable declared with `const` rather than `let`.
 What do you think is the reason?

 ### while loop